Here are some frightening statistics for you.

 Thankfully, the base steps required to recover from a security breach or major data loss are straightforward, simple and inexpensive.

 All technical jargon and foreboding statistics aside, backing up your data is actually pretty easy.

-Every operating system (Mac, Windows, Linux) has different backup features available that automatically backup your entire system, from important documents to pictures & videos, to your USB or External Hard Drive.
-We’ve selected a few of the most common operating systems used by small business, and summarised a quick 5 step process for backing up each!
+Every operating system (such as Mac, Windows or Linux) has different backup features available that automatically backs up your entire system – from important documents to pictures and videos – to your USB or external hard drive.
+We’ve selected a few of the most common operating systems used by small businesses and summarised a quick 5-step process for backing up each!

-Please see the below table according to the system you use:
+Please see the following table according to the system you use:

 |Windows 7||Windows 8||Mac|

 |1.
 Click Start & type “backup” in the search box.||1.
 Click start & type “file history settings”.||1.
 Open the menu (in the top left of your screen) and choose System Preferences.|